Towards Healthcare Research & Consulting

 Which Incontinence Type Led the Urinary Incontinence Devices Market in 2025?

-The overflow urinary incontinence segment held the biggest share of the market in 2025.
+The overflow urinary incontinence segment held the biggest share of 35% of the market in 2025.
 Mainly, aged people and those with diabetes or neurological conditions are more susceptible to overflow incontinence, which further needs advanced devices.
 Ongoing breakthroughs in neuromodulation devices, including Medtronic and Axonics, unveiled smaller, rechargeable, and full-body MRI-compatible implantable pulse generators (IPGs), like the AxonicsR15 and Medtronic InterStim Micro.

 How did the Hospitals Segment Dominate the Market in 2025?

-The hospitals segment captured the largest share of the urinary incontinence devices market in 2025.
+The hospitals segment captured the largest share of the urinary incontinence devices market by 55% share in 2025.
 They primarily offer to maintain skin integrity, minimising the risk of incontinence-associated dermatitis (IAD) and pressure ulcers/injuries.
 By adopting these advanced devices, nurses and caregivers report satisfaction, with minimal workload connected with often pad changes and linen handling, clearing time for other vital care needs.

 Clinics